-Undergraduate and graduate programs of study are available in many areas of specialization, including Curriculum and Instruction, Early Childhood Education, Instructional Design and Technology, Middle Childhood Education, Secondary Education, Special Education, and Urban Educational Leadership.
+Undergraduate and graduate programs of study are available in many areas of specialization, including Curriculum and Instruction, Early Childhood Education, Instructional Design and Technology, Middle School Education, Secondary Education, and Special Education.

 Nearly 100 courses in CECH are now available fully online.

-The University of Cincinnati is accredited by the Higher Education Commission (North Central Region) and the National Council for the Accreditation of Teacher Education (NCATE).
+The University of Cincinnati is regionally accredited by the Higher Learning Commission (HLC) and the National Council for the Accreditation of Teacher Education (NCATE).

 Graceland University, which traces its roots all the way back to 1895, is a nondenominational university sponsored by the Community of Christ.
 Originally founded in Lamoni, IA, a second campus began operations in Independence, MO, in 1969.
 Online courses began in 1999, and today both institutions offer a wide range of online degree programs.